neelkamath/omni-chat-backend/README.md

 ### Running the Application

+1. Log in to GitHub Package Registry:
+    1. Create a GitHub [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with the `read:packages` scope.
+    1. Run `echo <TOKEN> | docker login docker.pkg.github.com -u <USERNAME> --password-stdin`, where `<TOKEN>` is your personal access token, and `<USERNAME>` is your GitHub username.
 1. Start the server on http://localhost:80: `docker-compose up -d`
 1. Wait for the server to start:
     1. Run `docker logs -f <DIR>_chat_1`, where `<DIR>` is the name of the directory you're currently in.